 Our data protection officer can be contacted either either at the above address or by e-mail at email@example.com

-In connection with the execution of our virtual Annual General Meeting, we process the following personal data of our shareholders:
+In connection with the execution of our virtual Annual General Meeting, we process the following personal data of our shareholders or their proxies:

-We also process the name and address of any proxy authorised by the shareholder.
-Whenever shareholders or their proxies contact us, we also process the personal data that is necessary to respond to the respective concern, such as the email address or phone number.
+If shareholders or their proxies contact us, we also process the personal data that is required to process the respective request, such as the e-mail address or telephone number.

 If you take part in our virtual Annual General Meeting as a guest, we will process the following data from you: Name, address, position/function, if applicable, company and individual access data for the shareholder portal (guest card or access number and PIN).